Locking cockatoos out of kerbside bins

 Cockatoos are a protected native species under the Wildlife Act 1975 and it is an offence to injure or kill them.

-The Department of Environment, Land, Water and Planning (DELWP) is the responsible authority for all wildlife including cockatoos.
+The Department of Energy, Environment and Climate Action (DEECA) is the responsible authority for all wildlife including cockatoos.

 All food waste should goes in the FOGO bin